Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 What is the core difference between HubSpot and Salesforce?

 HubSpot is a unified CRM built on a single codebase for growing companies that want marketing, sales, and service connected with minimal configuration.
+All six Hubs share the same contact database, which means marketers, sellers, and service teams work from a single source of truth without data duplication or integration overhead.

 Salesforce is a customizable CRM with deeper functionality, a larger app ecosystem of 9,000+ apps, and 17 industry-specific clouds, built for organizations willing to invest in dedicated administration and implementation partners.
+Its Agentforce platform extends Salesforce into an AI agent layer for building, deploying, and managing autonomous agents across sales, service, marketing, and commerce.

 Which CRM is cheaper: HubSpot or Salesforce?

 HubSpot has a lower entry point.
 Its Starter Customer Platform bundles all Hubs at $15/seat/month, while Salesforce Starter Suite begins at $25/user/month.
-At enterprise tiers, the gap widens: HubSpot Sales Hub Enterprise is $150/seat/month, while Salesforce ranges from $175 to $550/user/month.
+At enterprise tiers, the gap widens: HubSpot Sales Hub Enterprise is $150/seat/month, while Salesforce Sales Cloud ranges from $175 to $550/user/month.

 Do I need ZoomInfo if I already have HubSpot or Salesforce?